 Fill out paperwork ahead of time.
 You may have received several documents to fill out, such as a medication list, patient history form, or questionnaire about your illness.
 Be sure to complete them and bring them with you.

 Know where you’re going.
 Review maps and directions so you will feel confident about your journey, especially if your destination is unfamiliar.
-You can find information about places to eat, places to stay, driving directions and parking details in our
+You can find information about places to eat, places to stay, driving directions and parking

 Planning a Visit section.